 Keen for a lifestyle spring clean?
 Nutritionist Kate Freeman has your back with these simple habits.

 I adore the promise of a new season, especially when it’s changing from winter to spring.
-I love smelling the blossoms, feeling the warmth of the sun and getting out and about again.
+I love smelling the blossoms and feeling the warmth of the sun.

 A new season always brings the feeling of a new beginning and because change is in the air, it’s a great time to start making some healthy lifestyle changes to get you feeling better about your health.

 There is no doubt that eating better and becoming more active will help you feel more energised, have a more positive state of mind, help you sleep better at night and give you an overall feeling of improved mental and physical well-being.

 Here are 12 healthy habits to celebrate spring that you can apply straight away.